ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [6] pry(main)> $g5k.environment_uids("grenoble")
     => ["squeeze-x64-base", "squeeze-x64-big", "squeeze-x64-nfs", "wheezy-x64-base", "wheezy-x64-big", "wheezy-x64-min", "wheezy-x64-nfs", "wheezy-x64-xen"]

-You can execute shell commands as well, however all commands have to be prefixed with a dot "." for example we could generate the SSH keys using:
+It is possible to execute shell commands, however all commands have to be prefixed with a dot ".".
+For example we could generate a pair of SSH keys using:

     [7] pry(main)> .ssh-keygen -b 1024 -N "" -t rsa -f ~/my_ssh_jobkey

-Another advantage is the possibility of exploring the loaded ruby modules.
+Another advantage is the possibility of exploring the loaded Ruby modules.
 Let's explore the [Cute](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute) module.

     [8] pry(main)> cd Cute